GrimTheReaper/javagitgazer/README.md

 # Java Git Gazer
-Quick and dirty Java version of my GitGaze application (originally written in Golang).
+Quick and dirty Java version of my GitGazer application (originally written in Golang).

 I figured since I'm applying for a Java position as well, I should write a Java version of the challenge.